-UConn capped off their Paradise Jam run with a dominant performance and 86-40 win over Purdue.
+UConn women’s basketball capped off its Paradise Jam run with a dominant performance and 86-40 win over Purdue.

 Seniors Katie Lou Samuelson and Napheesa Collier scored 22 and 19 points, respectively.
 Collier also collected 10 boards for her third double-double of the season.
 Both were named to the all-tournament team following the game, with Collier being named the MVP.